Kitware/CMake/Help/command/ctest_test.rst

              [QUIET]
              )

+..
+   _note: If updating the argument list here, please also update the argument list documentation for :command:`ctest_memcheck` as well.

 Run tests in the project build tree and store results in ``Test.xml`` for submission with the :command:`ctest_submit` command.